KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 <sub><sup>Tested with: **KSA Version 2025.11.8.2847**</sup></sub>

-# Adding text to your ImGui window
+# Adding text to your GUI window

 This page will be the next example and explanation of the KSA/Brutal ImGuiAPI.
 The topics of this page is text elements.